saadmajeed01/Video-Dialling/README.md

 <br />

-<p align="center">Free WebRTC - SFU - Simple, Secure, Scalable Real-Time Video Conferences with support for up to 4k resolution.
+<p align="center">Free videodialling - SFU - Simple, Secure, Scalable Real-Time Video Conferences with support for up to 4k resolution.
 It's compatible with all major browsers and platforms</p>

 <hr />